-The change in policy, which will only be sanctioned 'in exceptional circumstances as part of a robust and credible long-term masterplan', was announced in the organisations' new Guidance on Tall Buildings
+The change in policy, which will only be sanctioned 'in exceptional circumstances as part of a robust and credible long-term masterplan', was announced in the organisations' new Guidance on Tall Buildings document.

 The paper, released yesterday (26 July), follows January's consultation period, in which feedback was sought on the organisations' 2003 proposal document.